grafana/tutorials/README.md

 1. Run `make tutorials`.
 This launches a preview of the website at `http://localhost:3002/tutorials/` which will refresh automatically when changes to content in the `content/tutorials` directory are made.

+## Deploy changes to grafana.com

+When a PR is merged to master with changes in the `content/tutorials` directory, those changes are automatically synched to the grafana/website repo on the `tutorials-sync` branch.

+In order to make those changes live, open a PR in the website repo that merges the `tutorials-sync` branch into `master`.
+Then follow the publishing guidelines in that repo.

 ## Resources

 - [Google Codelabs Tools](https://github.com/googlecodelabs/tools)